 Computer games are a hit among the younger generation, particularly for its entertainment value.
-It’s a good way to pass time, and can even be a profitablr hobby.
+It’s a good way to pass time, and can even be a profitable hobby.
 For gamers, platforms such as Steam are really important to keep up with the times and discover new games.
-Popular games such as DOTA 2 and PUBG can be downloaded throught the stram desktop app.
+Popular games such as DOTA 2 and PUBG can be downloaded through the stram desktop app.

-These games are updated regularly, and can be automatically done.
-However, a user may encounter an error that prevents a user form updating or installing a game.
+These games are updated regularly and can be automatically done.
+However, a user may encounter an error that prevents a user from updating or installing a game.

 The Steam Disk Write/Read Error is a disk write error that prevents the system from installing or updating a Steam game.
 It could happen at any time a task is ongoing, thereby stopping the update or installation.
-It can be caused by a number of things; for one, the hard drive may contain a bad sector that stops the task.
+It can be caused by many things; for one, the hard drive may contain a bad sector that stops the task.
 It could also be that the memory is low.
-If the drive is write protected, no new file could be stored in it as well.
+If the drive is write-protected, no new file could be stored in it as well.

 Malware, hardware malfunction, permission issues, system corruption are some other potential causes of this error.
-There are solutions, however, that you may perform to solve the Steam disk weite/read error.
+There are solutions, however, that you may perform to solve the Steam disk write/read error.

 a.
 On your search bar, type Settings and click on Update & Security.